chadmcox/AzureADPoSh/PIM/Privileged Admin Groups Examples.md

 ## Here are some examples on how to use PowerShell and Privileged Admin Groups

-* Retrieve the objectid of the group you want to work with:
+* Retrieve the objectid/id of the group you want to work with:
 ```
 PS C:\> get-azureadmsgroup -filter "displayname eq 'boguspag1'"